mynofapjourney/mynofapjourney.github.io/README.md

 Today morning and in the night I almost started masturbating, but could check myself.

 I have still not had any sex with my partner since Day 1.
 I wonder how long until we next copulate.

+# Day 22 - Friday, June 23, 2023
+Ok, so it is happening.
+What am I talking about?
+I am talking about what happens in my life every time I am having a long(ish) streak.
+Right now, I have completed three weeks.
+Yaay!
+And what is it that happens then?
+Let me tell you.

+The "status quo" gets disturbed.
+I start behaving more aggressively and being less apologetic about it.
+Especially towards people close to me, which at the moment means my partner.
+So since yesterday, we are in a non-verbal fight with each other, interacting as less as possible.

+Let me give you an overview of the coming week.
+Right now, my parents are visiting me.
+In the next few days, we will be spending time with friends.
+Then on Sunday night I will leave for a business trip, coming back home on Saturday morning.
+By that time, if I continue NoFap without any failiure, I would have completed four weeks.